 Finally, you and your vet will need to work together to monitor your dog in the coming days.
 In many instances, dogs will recover fully from concussions with very little trouble.
 However, it will be necessary to keep an eye on your pet to ensure her symptoms don’t worsen while she’s trying to recover.

 Bring Your Pet to VEG for All Symptoms of Dog Concussions

 If your dog is exhibiting any symptoms of a concussion or if she has recently been injured, take her to the vet to be examined.
 Many dogs try to hide their pain and injuries, and it is possible that your dog could have a concussion even if she isn’t showing signs of one.

 If your dog is severely injured, take her to the emergency vet, even if the injuries are not visible.
-Internal damage and bleeding are common in dogs following injuries and trauma, and a vet will need to diagnose and treat your pet in this situation.
+Internal damage and bleeding are common in dogs following injuries and trauma, and a vet will need to examine and treat your pet in this situation.

 At VEG, we care about your dog’s health and are always prepared to handle any emergency situation that may occur.
 We have locations all over the country, with most being open 24/7, including holidays.
 If your dog is showing symptoms of a concussion, don’t hesitate to contact our team.
 We have emergency veterinarians who are ready to talk with you and guide you on the next best steps to make sure your pet gets the care she needs.